sf-wdi-gaia/css-box-model-and-positioning/readme.md

 Another CSS property, "position", can take `relative` or `absolute` values, among others.

-A page element with "relative positioning" gives you the control to "absolutely position" children elements inside of it.
+A page element with "relative positioning" gives you the control to "absolutely position" child elements inside of it.
 This might not be obvious to everyone - that's probably because this isn't intuitive, at all.
-Let's look at an example.
+Let's look at an example:

 ![css position relative](https://i.imgur.com/LRd7lBy.png)

 The relative positioning on the parent is what matters here.
-This what would happen if we forgot that:
+Here is what would happen if we forgot relative positioning:

 ![](https://i.imgur.com/0vGcPFL.png)